rshipp/geodigger/mongodb.md

 [[2]](http://bsonspec.org/), or Binary JSON [[3]](http://json.org/).
 This
 structured binary encoding format can very efficiently store data, but it is not directly compatible with Python.
-For this reason, the developers of PyMongo ship a seperate *bson* Python library with their PyMongo distribution.
+For this reason, the developers of PyMongo ship a separate *bson* Python library with their PyMongo distribution.
 This allows users of PyMongo to access the full functionality of MongoDB.